sam-shot/contries_app/README.md

-# My Resume App
+# Country App

-An Interactive Mobile version of my Resume.
+An Interactive and Responsive App which displays a list of all countries and show details of each of the countries.

 ## Features

-- Dark/Light mode toggle with System theme detection Integration
+- Follows System Theme (i.e Dark/Light Theme)
 - Responsive
-- Multilingual Support with Language auto detection
-- Browser Support to Open my Social Links
+- Give Details of All countries